adamharrison/liquid-cpp/README.md

 This is what I'm aiming for at any rate.

-* Fully compatible with both `Liquid`, Shopify's ruby gem, and `WWW::Shopify::Liquid`, the perl implementation.
+### Done

+* Includes a standard dialect that contains all array, string and math filters by default, as well as all normal operators, and all control flow, iteration and variable tags.
+* Significantly less memory usage than ruby-based liquid.
+* Contextualized set of filters, operators, and tags per liquid object instantaited; no global state as in the regular Shopify gem, easily allowing for many flavours of liquid in the same process.
+* Ability to easily specify additions of filters, operators, and tags called `Dialects`, which can be mixed and matched.
+* Small footprint.
+Aiming for under 5K SLOC, with full standard Liquid as part of the core library.

+### Partial

 * Togglable extra features, such as real operators, parentheses, etc..
-* Ability to partially render content, then spit back out the remaining liquid that genreated it.
 * Line accurate, and helpful error messages.
-* Includes a standard dialect that contains all array, string and math filters by default, as well as all normal operators, and all control flow, iteration and variable tags.
+(Some are accurate and helpful, others are not).
 * Significant speedup over ruby-based liquid.
-* Significantly less memory usage than ruby-based liquid.
+(Need to do benchmarks)
+* Ability to step through and examine the liquid AST.
+(AST is generated, but no mechanisms to step through yet)
+* Full test suite that runs all major examples from Shopify's doucmentation.
+(Test suite runs some examples, but not all).

+### TODO

+* Ability to partially render content, then spit back out the remaining liquid that genreated it.
+* Fully compatible with both `Liquid`, Shopify's ruby gem, and `WWW::Shopify::Liquid`, the perl implementation.
+* Optional compatibilty with rapidjson to allow for JSON reading.
 * Ability to set limits on memory consumed, and time spent rendering.
-* Contextualized set of filters, operators, and tags per liquid object instantaited; no global state as in the regular Shopify gem, easily allowing for many flavours of liquid in the same process.
-* Ability to easily specify additions of filters, operators, and tags called `Dialects`, which can be mixed and matched.
 * Built-in optimizer that will do things like loop unrolling, conditional elimiation, etc...
-* Ability to step through and examine the liquid AST.
 * Extremely easy to embed in other libraries, software, and langauges.
 Possiblilty of having it as a header-only library.
-* Small footprint.
-Aiming for under 5K SLOC, with full standard Liquid as part of the core library.
 * Fully featured `extern "C"` interface for easy linking to most scripting languages.
 OOB bindings for both Ruby and Perl will be provided, that will act as drop-in replacements for `Liquid` and `WWW::Shopify::Liquid`.
-* Full test suite that runs all major examples from Shopify's doucmentation.

 ## License